Stropitor/wincountdown-cli/README.md

 - Press Ctrl+C to stop the timer or exit clock mode
 - Configuration file is created automatically on first run
 - Command-line flags override config file settings
-- Config file location: Same directory as the script/executable
+- Config file location depends on installation method (see Configuration File section above)
 - ASCII art digits can be customized in the config file
 - Debug mode: Use `--debug` flag or enable in config file.
-Logs to `wincountdown-debug.log`
+Logs to `debug.log`

 ## Troubleshooting

 **Config not working:**
 1. Enable debug mode (set `"debug_mode": true`)
-2. Check `wincountdown-debug.log` for errors
+2. Check `debug.log` for errors (location depends on installation method)
-3. Verify `wincountdown-config.json` is valid JSON
+3. Verify `config.json` is valid JSON
 4. Delete the config file to regenerate with defaults

 **ASCII art looks wrong:**